prongbang/csvx/README.md

 ## Define struct for Convert

-Add `field` for mapping in cav header and `index` start with 1 for sort header
+Add `field` for mapping in csv header and `index` start with 1 for sort header

 ```go
 type MyStruct struct {